St. Joseph by the Sea High School

-St. Joseph by-the-Sea High School (also known as SJS or Sea) is a co-educational Catholic school in the Huguenot neighborhood of Staten Island, New York, United States.
-Though technically an independent school with its own board of trustees, it functions for all intents and purposes as a school of the Roman Catholic Archdiocese of New York.
+St. Joseph by-the-Sea High School (also known as SJS or Sea) is a co-educational Catholic school in the Huguenot neighborhood of Staten Island, New York.
+It is an independent school with its own board of trustees.
 The school serves approximately 1,200 students in 9th, 10th, 11th and 12th grades.

+Founding

 The school property was previously owned by steel magnate Charles M. Schwab, who was developing it as a summer resort.
 In 1909, he donated it to the Sisters of Charity of New York, as a seaside home for children from the New York Foundling hospital.
 Then after many years as a children's home and a convent, the Sisters transformed the property into a high school, first for girls in 1963, then co-educational since 1973.